walt-burge/translate-congnition/README.md

 # translate-cognition

+##### Note: This README.md provides details reflecting the current state in the w266.deadline.submission branch of this repository, not the master.

 Generation of features and preparation for preprocessing of language text to optimize translation to a target language.
 The languages processed by the included modules are English and Mandarin Chinese.
 Sources for these languages, for development purposes, are as follows:

 - [English News Text Treebank: Penn Treebank Revised](https://catalog.ldc.upenn.edu/LDC2015T13)